Burningflames86/Nomenclature/README.md

 # IUPAC Nomenclature
-#### Small project made in my free time which output IUPAC name of Hydrocarbons with some functional groups.
+#### Small project made in my free time which outputs IUPAC name of Hydrocarbons with some functional groups.